htruong/htruong.github.io/hackable.md

 The advent of custom firmwares have pushed the capabilities and use cases of those devices to far beyond their intended original use, extending their life way beyond their official support lifetime.

+If you are a student with limited budget to spend on hobbies and want to start working on embedded devices, many of the devices here are great starting devices: That's how I started out.

 ## Laptops